 More information can be found on our ‘New Patient registration’ page.

-The receptionists are asked to collect brief information from patients to help:
+The team are also asked to collect brief information from patients to help:

 – ensure patients receive the appropriate level of care

-Reception staff, like all members of the team, are bound by confidentiality rules:
+All of our team are bound by confidentiality rules:

 – Any information given by you is treated strictly confidentially.